Late Ford 8N (50-52)

 If you can't buy new plastic parts, make them yourself.

-That dust cover with a hole in it was a problem.
-The distributor really isn't "done" with a broken dust cover in it.
-Trying to buy one that fits this distributor is currently impossible.
-One option is to MAKE one.
-The dust cover is plastic, and there are two-part plastics available that can be used to mold just about anything.
+When this was written, there was no way to buy a new dust cover for the 8N side distributor (still not available July 2017).
+When new parts are not available, options are to try and buy used parts, repair the old part, or make a new one.
+The dust cover is plastic.
+There are two-part plastics available that can be used to mold just about anything.
 I had never done it, so I didn't have a clue what was needed, or if the materials are safe to use at home.

-So go to the web.
-Search for "Plastic Molding" and become an instant expert.
+Search for "Plastic Molding" on the web and become an instant expert.
 Yes there are safe materials available (as long as you don't eat the stuff).
 There were even a few complete molding kits.
 After reading the reviews, it seemed as though the kits just packaged a bunch of things I didn't need, for more money than I wanted to spend.
-In hindsight, it might have been better to get a small starter kit (with "GASP" instructions), GRIN.
+In hindsight, it might have been better to get a small starter kit (with instructions "GASP").

-Here's the first half of the mold.
-DON'T remove the original part until we make the second half of the mold!
+This is the first half of the mold.
+Do not remove the original part until we finish making the other half of the mold.

-Tried again a few days later and made a good one on the first try.
+Tried again a few days later, and made a good dust cover on the first try!
+They come out of the mold nearly ready to use, they only need a little sanding around the edge to fit and work fine.
 Now that I have a working mold, I can make a new dust cover whenever I need one.
-I might even go crazy and add some black color pigment to the next batch.
+I might even go crazy and add some black color pigment one day.

 Optimized for Firefox